stennettm/historical/README.md

 Historical
 ==========

-A Mongoose plugin that archives document diffs and provides a method for restoring documents to any point in time.
+A Mongoose plugin that archives document diffs and manages document history.

 Historical requires a primary key (typically `_id`) to be present in your schema.